Up (The Saturdays song): Chart performance

-"Up" became The Saturdays' first chart hit in Ireland, it debuted at number fifteen on 16 October 2008.
-It was the third highest new entry of the week, behind The Saw Doctors' "About You Now" which debuted at number one and Leon Jackson's "Don't Call This Love" which debuted at number eight.
+"Up" became the Saturdays' first chart hit in Ireland, it debuted at number fifteen on 16 October 2008.
 In its second week on the chart it climbed four places to number eleven, where it peaked for one week.
 On 30 October it dropped two places to number thirteen and in its fourth week on the chart it dropped a further places to number fifteen.
 "Up" then dropped six places to number twenty-one on 13 November and on its sixth week in the chart it rebounded to climb one place to number twenty.
 The single dropped four places to number twenty-four on 27 November and then a further seven places to number thirty-one on 11 December.
 On its ninth week on the chart it fell four places to number thirty-five and the following week it dropped a further four places to number thirty-nine.
 Altogether it spent a total of twenty-four weeks within the chart's top fifty.

-The single also garnered charting success for the group in Europe, where it reached number fifteen on the European Hot 100 Singles chart, becoming The Saturdays' second consecutive top forty hit on this chart.
+The single also garnered charting success for the group in Europe, where it reached number fifteen on the European Hot 100 Singles chart, becoming the Saturdays' second consecutive top forty hit on this chart.